NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial.rst

 - **Cache Miss**: A cache miss happens when the requested data or instruction is not found in the cache.
 In this case, the system must retrieve the data from the main memory or another slower storage medium.
 After fetching the data, it is typically stored in the cache for future use.
 Cache misses can result in slower access times since the data must be retrieved from a less efficient source.

 Overall, maximizing cache hits and minimizing cache misses are key strategies for optimizing system performance and efficiency.
-Also, ss the data size increases, cache misses also increase, leading to performance degradation.
+Also, as the data size increases, cache misses also increase, leading to performance degradation.

 .. code-block:: console